muudar/knights-travails/README.md

 ## Demo

-You can run the project at :
+You can run the project [here](https://muudar.github.io/knights-travails/) This site was built using [GitHub Pages](https://pages.github.com/).

 ## Algorithms: